ja-che/hidimstat/README.md

 Application to source localization (MEG/EEG data):

 * Chevalier, J. A., Gramfort, A., Salmon, J., & Thirion, B. (2020). __Statistical control for spatio-temporal MEG/EEG source imaging with desparsified multi-task Lasso__.
-In _Proceedings of the 34th Conference on Neural Information Processing Systems (NeurIPS 2020)_, Vancouver, Canada_.
+In _Proceedings of the 34th Conference on Neural Information Processing Systems (NeurIPS 2020)_, Vancouver, Canada.

 If you use our packages, we would appreciate citations to the relevant aforementioned papers.